hyperfastingleton/hyperfastingleton.github.io/source/introduction/index.md

 For **businesses and homeworkers**

-- ultra-reliable symmetric fibre, hugely benefiting existing businesses and enabling new businesses to locate in and around Ingleton
+- ultra-reliable symmetric fibre hugely benefits existing businesses and enables new businesses to locate in and around Ingleton

 For **everyone**